AbsaOSS/cobrix/README.md

 ## Changelog
 - #### 2.3.0 to be released soon.
     - [#405](https://github.com/AbsaOSS/cobrix/issues/405) Fix extracting records that contain redefines of the top level GROUPs.
+    - [#406](https://github.com/AbsaOSS/cobrix/issues/406) Use 'collapse_root' retention policy by default.
+This is the breaking, change, to restore the original behavior add `.option("schema_retention_policy", "keep_original")`.
-    - The layout positions summary generated by the parser now contains level numbers for root level GROUPs.
-THis is a breaking change if you have unit tests that depend on the formatting of the layout positions output.
+    - [#407](https://github.com/AbsaOSS/cobrix/issues/407) The layout positions summary generated by the parser now contains level numbers for root level GROUPs.
+This is a breaking change if you have unit tests that depend on the formatting of the layout positions output.

 - #### 2.2.3 released 14 July 2021.
     - [#397](https://github.com/AbsaOSS/cobrix/issues/397) Fix skipping of empty lines when reading ASCII files with `is_record_sequence = true`